 Also on May 2, 1962: “The Judy Garland Show” was nominated for four Primetime Emmy Awards: Outstanding Program Achievements in the Fields of Variety and Music – Variety; The Program of the Year; Best Musical Performance; and Best Art Direction.
 At this point, “The Judy Garland Show” meant her February 25, 1962, special with Frank Sinatra and Dean Martin, commonly known as “Judy, Frank, and Dean,” and not the 1963/64 series.
 Although quite a number of stars were nominated in the various categories, Judy’s name is the one that made the headlines with most touting “Judy Garland Vs. Queen Victoria.”
 Unfortunately, the show did not win any of the awards when they were given out on May 22, 1962.

-May 1, 1963: A year later I Could Go On Singing was in wide release.
+May 1, 1963: I Could Go On Singing was in wide release.
 Below are scans of the British campaign book, also provided by Kim Lundgreen.
 Click on the images to see details.
 Thanks, Kim!

 April 2, 1972: Here’s a fun ad for a showing of “World Famous ‘Movie Memories'” which were no doubt purchased at the MGM auction in 1970.
 Note that Judy gets billing over everyone, including Garbo.
 It’s unknown what costumes, props, and scenery were shown.
 Maybe someone out there has snapshots from the exhibit?